Office of the Chief

 Terminal Agency Coordinator

 Our Terminal Agency Coordinator, Lelia Maynor, is the point-of-contact for all Georgia Crime Information Center (GCIC) and National Crime Information Center (NCIC) matters.
 The TAC ensures that all employees adhere to GCIC and NCIC policies and procedures pertaining to Criminal Justice Information System network operations.

-The Crime Analyst, Paige Browning, responsibilities include the collection, collation, and dissemination of information concerning crime patterns and trends from rough data.
+The Crime Analyst, Paige Browning, has responsibilities which include the collection, collation, and dissemination of information concerning crime patterns and trends from rough data.
 The role of the analyst is to provide information to assist operations personnel (investigative, patrol and special operations) in the identification of specific and immediate crime problems.
 The analyst uses a variety of highly specialized computer software programs including advanced GIS/crime mapping software to analyze data.